Skip to Content

 Description

-Our team intends to provide information and strategies for grief counselors, peer mentors, and survivors in order to target risk factors for suicide within bereaved families.
+Our team provides information and strategies for grief counselors, peer mentors, and survivors in order to target risk factors for suicide within bereaved families.
 Research indicates that several risk factors contribute to the likelihood of suicidality among bereaved individuals (i.e., survivors), including bereavement due to suicide, intense grief reactions (e.g., prolonged grief disorder), sleep disturbances, and substance use/misuse.
 Hazardous practices (i.e., unsafe storage of medications and firearms) also increase risk of suicide in families.
-Our team intends to bridge science and practice by translating findings about suicide risk factors into skills and strategies for our target populations.
+Our team bridges science and practice by translating findings about suicide risk factors into skills and strategies for our target populations.

 Strategic Alignment with National Suicide Prevention Goals